We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 • From there, tap visit the website link.

-• Now, tap the Visit This Website option.
+• Now, tap the Visit Website to open it option.

 safari this connection is not private